ngisedsysle/A-Eye/README.md

 <div style="text-align: justify">

 The target for this system was a ZYNQ processor.
-Our system is divided between an embedded sytem on ZYBO board and an application on a computer.
+Our system is divided between an embedded sytem on a Zynq board and an application on a computer.
 </div>

 ### Application